We regulate pharmacists, pharmacy technicians and pharmacies in Great Britain

-We investigate concerns about pharmacists and pharmacy technicians that could suggest there is a risk to patient safety or could affect the public’s confidence in pharmacy.
-We also deal with concerns about pharmacies
+As set out on the Pharmacy Order 2010, one of our tasks is to investigate concerns about pharmacists and pharmacy technicians that could suggest there is a risk to patient safety or could affect the public’s confidence in pharmacy.
+We also deal with concerns about pharmacies.

-We carefully review and assess all concerns that are raised with us, and we consider whether we need to begin an investigation.
+We securely collect the information that is submitted to us and carefully review and assess all concerns in order to consider whether we need to begin an investigation.

 Examples of things you might want to report to the GPhC include: